Georgia Homeless Pets Animal Rescue

 chance at a happy and healthy life.
 You can be the last step

 in that chain of events by adopting an animal who will

 appreciate your compassion and repay you with

-Georgia Homeless Pets is a non-profit group.
+Georgia Homeless Pets Animal Rescue is a non-profit group.
 We depend on your donations to operate.
 Where do your donations go?
 Medical care for the animals is one of the biggest expenses we incur.
 These expenses include vaccinations, preventative treatment such as flea medicine and heart worm treatment, spaying or neutering, microchips and, of course, unexpected illness.
 Since we are an all volunteer organization, 100% of your donation goes to the animals.
 Please consider supporting GHP so we can continue to save more animals.
 No amount is too small (or too big)!

 SPECIAL NEEDS ANIMALS